Mr Yoder was admitted to Blessing Hospital, Quincy with a diagnosis of sepsis.

 Abd: Soft and NT without HSM; No scars or lesions

-Exts: no clubbing, cyanosis or edema, full NT ROM all exits10 gm monofilament 0/10 bilaterally.
+Exts: no clubbing, cyanosis or edema, full NT ROM all exits.
+10 gm monofilament 0/10 bilaterally.
 Vibratory sense intact bilat feet

 Skin: 1x 2 cm wound medial rt grt toe, mild erythema, mild exudate,